-By Jolene Hansell (eQuality Project Research Assistant)
+By Jolene Hansell (eQuality Project Student)

 GoGuardian is a program installed in about 3 million school-owned computers.
 This program has the ability to monitor a students web-browsing and searches even when students are at home in the evenings or on weekends.
 The program automatically flags certain search terms, including those related to suicide.
 The idea is that when a student searches about suicide, the computer flags this search for the school’s IT director who can then call up the student’s browsing history to get a more detailed picture of what the student is going through and get the student assistance if needed.

 Sounds like a great way to prevent suicide, right?
 But the situation may be more complicated than it first appears.